holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/01_funny_graphs/lesson_plan.md

 - Show my code and discuss a bit
     - see `funny_graphs.py`
         - Amount of "funniness" may vary
+    - Have them recreate my two graphs
+        - Bar graph
+        - Scatter plot
     - Show common mistakes
         - x/y arrays of different size
         - misspelled colors
         - Bad labels...

+### Homework

-- Create three joke graphs, one of each type
+- Create two joke graphs of two different types
-- Will show them at the end of class (maybe next week)?
+    - Will show them at the beginning of next class